Skip to content

 In every atom, electrons occupy discrete energy levels in atomic orbitals, arranged into shells and subshells.
 In an isolated atom, electrons occupy well-defined energy states.

 When atoms are brought together in a solid, each discrete energy levels will split to levels, which are closely spaced.
-The closely spaced energy levels form energy bands.
+A set of closely spaced energy levels form an energy band.
+Multiple energy bands are created.

 Energy bands in a solid